cdbartholomew/maas-docs-online/docs/group_howto/ght_client_certs.rst

 Step 7: Connect an MQTT Client using the Client Certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The messaging service is configured to authenticate a client using the client certificate we created in step 2.
 We will now using the MQTT.fx tool to connect an MQTT client to our service using a client certificate.
-If you haven't already, you can download the MQTT.fx tool from `here <https://mqttfx.jensd.de/>`_.
+If you haven't already, you can download the MQTT.fx tool from `here <https://mqttfx.jensd.de/>`__.

 To connect an MQTT client, follow the steps below.

 1. Start the MQTT.fx tool.

-2. Click on the settings icon.
+2. Click on the settings icon in the top bar, near the middle.

 .. image:: ../img/ght_cert_mqtt_settings.png